ghost-squadron/snare-assist/README.md

 `git clone --recurse-submodules https://github.com/ghost-squadron/snare-assist.git`

-## Installing requiremnts
+## Installing requirements

-It is always recommended to install packages inside a virtual environment as to not pollute your host machine:
+It is always recommended to install packages inside a virtual environment to not pollute your host machine:

 `python -m venv venv`